AdobeDocs/campaign-web.en/help/v8/monitor/prepare-send.md

     Here are the different KPIs displayed:

-    * **Delivered**: the number of messages successfully sent.
-The percentage is based on the total number of targeted recipients.
+    * **Delivered**: the number of messages successfully delivered.
+The percentage displayed is based on the total number of sent messages.
     * **Opens**: the number of opened messages.
-The percentage is based on the number of delivered messages.
+The percentage displayed is the ratio of the number of distinct opens compared with the number of delivered messages.
     * **Clicks**: the number of recipient who clicked at least once in the email.
-The percentage is based on the number of delivered messages.
+The percentage displayed is the ratio of the number of distinct clicks compared with the number of delivered messages.

     >[!NOTE]
     >
-    >The **Opens** and **Clicks** indicators will be updated in real-time.
+    >The **Opens** and **Clicks** indicators will be updated after 5 minutes.

    You can pause the sending at any time and then resume.
 If you stop the delivery while it is being sent, you will not be able to resume.